Best Dry Sauna Temperature and Humidity for Comfort and Health

 Hot and Dry saunas are better for aiding the recovery of a workout by making muscles relax.

-Very hot sauna sessions can also help condition the cardiovascular system in a way that mimics actual exercise.
+Very hot sauna sessions can also help condition the cardiovascular system to mimic actual exercise.
 If you’ve read about how sauna sessions have the same effects as working out, they are probably talking about hot, dry sauna sessions.

-Hot dry sauna sessions are also going to be the best way to get healthy skin benefits of sauna.
-Simply, hot dry saunas create the perfect environment for sweating.
+Hot, dry sauna sessions will also be the best way to get the healthy skin benefits of a sauna.
+Simply, hot, dry saunas create the perfect environment for sweating.

 Sweating improves blood flow to the skin, removes dead skin cells, and can remove toxins.

 How hot is too hot?
-Well, the World Sauna Championships were discontinued after one finalist died and the other was sent to the hospital after spending 6 minutes at 110C (230F).
-Listen to your body, and know your first few sessions might be short.
+The World Sauna Championships were discontinued after one finalist died and the other was sent to the hospital after spending 6 minutes at 110C (230F).
+Listen to your body; know your first few sessions might be short.
 Sauna is not a competition.

 Steamy, Less Hot Sauna Benefits

-Sauna is not a competition, and many consider the very hot, dry sauna to be abrasive.
-They would prefer a gentler heat that they can stay in for longer and really relax.
+Sauna is not a competition, and many consider the hot, dry sauna abrasive.
+They would prefer a gentler heat that they can stay in for longer and relax.

 The löyly at softer temperatures is considered gentler and more therapeutic than in extremely hot saunas, where the water seems to explode as it hits the rocks.

-Soft, steamy heat is also best if you’re using skin care products that you want to penetrate deep into your skin.
+Soft, steamy heat is also best if you use skin care products that you want to penetrate deep into your skin.
 The steam opens pores.

 Gentler heat is also excellent for meditation, yoga, and other spiritual practices where heat is not the only focus.